Denise Huxtable: Departure

 Following Bonet's exit, some media outlets dubbed actress Erika Alexander, who was introduced as the Huxtable family's distant cousin Pam Tucker, as her "replacement".

 Having spent the majority of season five away on maternity leave, Bonet resumed her role on The Cosby Show full-time upon after giving birth to daughter Zoë Kravitz; Denise returns home after secretly marrying Lt.
 Martin Kendall (Joseph C. Phillips), a Naval officer she meets in Africa, becoming stepmother to his three-year-old daughter, Olivia (Raven-Symoné).
 Philips had guest starred in an early episode of The Cosby Show as one of Sondra's love interests before he was recast as Denise's husband.
 The sixth season premiere "Denise: The Saga Continues", in which Denise returns home to Brooklyn unannounced and introduces her parents to her new family, established the sitcom's season premieres as episodes in which a Huxtable child would share surprising news with their parents.
 Bonet would continue to appear on the show regularly over the next several episodes until Cosby fired her altogether at the end of season seven, citing "creative differences".
 The season's 24th episode "Cliff and Jake", which aired on April 11, 1991, marks Bonet's final appearance on the show.
 Cosby claims that he fired Bonet because The Cosby Shows material was no longer challenging for her, blaming himself for her character lacking development and maturity.
 However, he commended Bonet's acting talent.
-Cosby then decided to divide Bonet's screen time among new young actors "on the show who are working hard, studying so heard and really deserve a shot during what will be our final year."
+Cosby then decided to divide Bonet's screen time among new young actors "on the show who are working hard, studying so hard and really deserve a shot during what will be our final year."
 Introduced during the show's later seasons, Pam Tucker (Erika Alexander), a cousin of the Huxtable family, is considered to be a "replacement" for Denise; StyleBlazer believes that Pam was created because the sitcom "needed another character to play a free-spirited problem child."